-The Proper Cider/Perry Bottling Process Can Avoid Risk and Significant Losses
+The Proper Cider Bottling /Perry Bottling Process Can Avoid Risk and Significant Losses

-Implementing a well thought out cider bottling program that includes pre-filtration and final filtration will ensure that your brand is protected and that your product quality is consistent.
-It will also help you avoid the risk, and potentially, significant losses associated with product recall.
+Implementing a well-thought-out cider-bottling program that includes pre-filtration and final filtration will ensure that your brand is protected and that your product quality is consistent.
+It will also help you avoid the risk and potentially significant losses associated with a product recall.

 The cider bottling process is extensive; however, we support the essential process that maintains the product’s preservation longevity.

 Prior to cider bottling, the typical upstream cellar processing includes crossflow filtration or some combination of Diatomaceous Earth (DE) and sheet filtration.
 Additionally, the wine may have undergone chemical stabilization and/or cold stabilization (tartaric stabilization).
 At this point, the cider should be free of particles and visually clear (turbidity < 1 NTU) with a filterability index of less than 30.

 During cider clarification, after upstream filtration, the storage time prior to final bottling should be as short as possible to avoid contamination, changes to the properties of the cider (oxidation, precipitation), and to prevent microorganism growth.
 Ideally, the cellar filtration should occur no more than 3 days before final filtration and cider bottling

 Thank you for your interest in Pall Food and Beverage and request to receive updates in the future.